iik1997/iik1997.github.io/_posts/2016-11-9-Post-Zero.md

 Springer, 2013 (Corrected at 6th printing 2015)
 * Trevor Hastie, Robert Tibshirani, Jerome Friedman (UStanford), The Elements of
-Statistical Learning
+Statistical Learning:
 Data Mining, Inference, and Prediction
 (aka ESL), Springer, 2010 (2nd edition)
 * Kevin P. Murphy (Google), Machine Learning: A Probabilistic Perspective, MIT, 2012
-* Daphne Koller (UStanford, Coursera founder) and Nir Friedman (UJerusalem), Probabilistic Graphical Models Principles and Techniques, MIT, 2009
+* Daphne Koller (UStanford, Coursera founder) and Nir Friedman (UJerusalem), Probabilistic Graphical Models: Principles and Techniques, MIT, 2009
-* Stuart Russell (UCBerkeley) and Peter Norvig (Director of Research at Google), Artificial Itelligence A Modern Approach,
+* Stuart Russell (UCBerkeley) and Peter Norvig (Director of Research at Google), Artificial Itelligence: A Modern Approach,
 Pearson, 2010

 For people thinking about getting a certificate this may be interesting (the book